top of page

 What Items Are Considered Fill-A-Bag?

 Fill-A-Bag items are things that artists usually buy in bulk to sustain their art practice.
-Fill-A-Bag items are in the first right hand quadrant of the store.
+Fill-A-Bag items are marked by their yellow tags, and the bags can be found near the entrance, the register, and the fiber room.
 This includes items such as crayons, pencils, fabric, yarn, sequins, wood scraps, sample tiles, bottle caps, fake flowers, pastels, ornaments, and more.
 Fill-a-bag items are distinguished by the yellow labels on their containers.

 What's Next For Scraplanta?